 - Make sure the image the baby sees on his or her device is a close-up of you.

 - Use the same catch phrase frequently, to connect the “video you” with the “in-person you.”
 I naturally say, “Oh my!” about so many things, including when I was FaceTiming.
 What a thrill to visit in person and have the baby — including Sebastain now — look at me with “knowing” eyes when I would say, “Oh, my!”
 The grandkids as babies each connected the “video me” with the “in-person me!”

-- If you play a musical instrument (i.e., harmonica, violin) that’s easy to play during a video chat, treat the baby to a small sampling.
+- If you play a musical instrument (i.e., guitar, harmonica, violin), treat the baby to a small sampling.

 - Consider saying goodbye in the same way every time.
 “Goodbye, my little pumpkin!”